VMBlakelock/studiofettle-mind-body-studio/README.md

 - Buisness Logo, Yoga Moves
 - Buisness Logo, Genevieve Pilates
 - Buisness Logo, Amanda M - Healer
 - Buisness Logo, Rob M - Hypnotherapist

+- Font Awesome
+- Google Fonts

 ### Acknowledgements

+Many thanks to all the people who assisted in creating this project -

+My sister for using her business as a test site

+The Slack Community

+Code Institute

 *created for education purposes only*